samlilburn/Cryptocurrencies/README.md

 # Cryptocurrencies
-Preprocessing, reducing, clustering using K-means and visualizing.
+Preprocessing, reducing, clustering cryptocurrency data using K-means.
+Then, visualizing the clustered data.